1,397+ Positive Reviews | NATE Certified | Serving Portland Since 2008

 Understanding Portland’s Pollen Calendar

-Portland is ranked among the top 20 most challenging U.S. cities for allergy sufferers.
-Knowing which pollens peak and when helps you plan filter changes, fan schedules, and HVAC upgrades.
+Portland ranks in the top 20 toughest U.S. cities for allergy sufferers.
+Once you know which pollens spike and when, you can time your filter swaps, fan schedules, and system upgrades accordingly.

 Spring (March–May): Tree Pollen